tlalexandre/PP5CodeInsitute/README.md

 3. Analytics for understanding traffic and audience
 4. Installing pixel throughout the website for key metrics

-### Subscriptions

-A demo subscription model was used in this application, enabling users to subscribe for benefits.
-Subscribers are billed on a monthly basis.
-However, since the Stripe account used is for testing purposes, monthly billing is inactive in this iteration, and memberships require a one-time payment.

 ## Search Engine Optimization SEO

 1. Descriptive meta tags were added to the main template, including title, description and keywords.